markriedl/easygen/README.md

    `pip install -I tflearn==0.2.1`

-6. Install Beautiful Soup 4
+6. Install Beautiful Soup 4 and imageio

    `pip install beautifulsoup4`

+   `pip install imageio`

 If you will be pulling data from Wikipedia, you must do the following: